 3 Tip: Create a Cleaning Schedule

 Having a routine is very important.
-This way you can create a chore plan in accordance with your school schedule.
+This way you can create a chore plan following your school schedule.

 - If you have a roommate, divide the task equally.